DeepNinja07x/Python_Scripts/README.md

 It contains all the Python Programs, whether it's a GUI, basic, Data Structures, etc.

 ## How to Conntribute:
--Step 1: Fork this Repo.
-(This will create a separate clonned repo of this one for you) -Step 2: Make the Changes.
+- Step 1: Fork this Repo.
+(This will create a separate clonned repo of this one for you)
+- Step 2: Make the Changes.
 Keep in mind the changes should be according to the contributing guidelines.
--Step 3: Commit the changes.
+- Step 3: Commit the changes.
--Step 4: Click on Pull Request.
+- Step 4: Click on Pull Request.
-- Viola.
+#### Viola.
 You just made your first Pull Request.

 ## Contributors Wall: